System marks requested for the following uses are limited and described in the following sections:

 Examples of phrases that are permissible:

 - Congratulations Horns, or Texas, or Texas Longhorns, or Longhorns, etc.

 - Good Luck Horns, or Texas, or Texas Football, etc.

 Advertisers must avoid words such as support, supporter, partner, brought to you by, sponsor or sponsorship.
 Furthermore, references such as “ABC Company and the Longhorns, what a great season” are not permitted.
 Advertisers may not use “Live the Dream” without special permission by the university.

-All artwork/requests must be submitted through the Office of Trademark Licensing for approval prior to moving forward.
+All artwork/requests must be submitted to firstname.lastname@example.org for approval prior to moving forward.

 If you have a corporate sponsor for an event, you may acknowledge the corporate entity for its support, providing there is no logo usage and no mention of products or services of that corporate entity.
 For example, “This mailing made possible by _______” or similar statement may be used.
 The company name should be in the same size, color, and typeface as the rest of the statement.